 - Hair-Trigger Temper: He has a very short fuse, despite seeming very calm and mature.
 This aspect of him ended in him assaulting his professor with a textbook, and is reflected in his Stand going berserk and uncontrollable sometimes.

-- Poisonous Person: His Stand's power to an extreme extent
+- Poisonous Person: His Stand's power to an extreme extent.

-- He gets his own side story though.
+- He gets his own side story, though.

 - Team Dad: Often acts as a surrogate parent or older brother to Narancia and Mista, joining in their stranger antics and trying to tutor Narancia because of his poor background.

-- The Smart Guy: He tested high in school but failed to excel due his short temper.
+- The Smart Guy: He tested high in school but failed to excel due to his short temper.

-- Story Breaker Power: His stand Purple Haze has three globes on his knuckles of each hand that contain a deadly virus that quickly eats up all organic matter in the area where a globe is broken, until it gets hit by sunlight.
+- Story-Breaker Power: His stand Purple Haze has three globes on his knuckles of each hand that contain a deadly virus that quickly eats up all organic matter in the area where a globe is broken, until it gets hit by sunlight.

-- Purple Haze even gained another ability in Kadono's light novel when it evolved into Purple Haze Distortion—now those deadly viruses can eat other viruses, including itself.
+- Purple Haze even gained another ability in Kadono's light novel when it evolved into Purple Haze Distortion — now those deadly viruses can eat other viruses, including itself.